WHY IS PRINCETON PUBLIC SCHOOLS PROPOSING NEW INVESTMENTS FOR BUILDINGS & LEARNING?

 Classroom Technology

-Technology has become essential to today’s careers – and classrooms are adapting.
+Technology has become essential to today’s careers – and classrooms need to adapt.

-We must provide the necessary technology to support our classrooms and our Tiger Career Academies, to deliver on the expectations of our community and students.
+We must provide the necessary technology to support our classrooms and Tiger Career Academies with relevant resources.